Saaidin/the-wild-oasis/README.md

 # The Wild Oasis

 Main project in Jonas Schmedtmann's Ultimate React Course.
+Built with React Query and Supabase.

 <!-- This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.